WedrownyElite/SelfSync/SECURITY.md

 ﻿# Security Policy

 ## 🔐 Supported Versions
-We actively maintain security updates for the latest stable version of **VibeCheck**.
+We actively maintain security updates for the latest stable version of **Self Sync**.
 Older versions may receive fixes at our discretion, but only the most recent release is guaranteed support.

 | Version | Supported |